• Skip to main content

 • 2 red chilies roughly sliced

-• 5 kaffir lime leaves destemmed and roughly tore into smaller chunks
+• 5 kaffir lime leaves destemmed, chop into smaller pieces (or 1 teaspoon lime zest)

 • 1 stalk lemongrass bottom white part only, smashed